 Building on the momentum created by the conference, we continue to facilitate conversations between community forestry and public health, and to share knowledge and resources with researchers in the field, both locally and nationwide.
 Future events are in the works!

 We are also developing a presentation on the health benefits of nearby nature that we will give to interested groups.
-Please contact Patricia Lindquist or Kim Sebastian if you would like to learn more about this presentation.
+Please contact Patricia Lindquist if you would like to learn more about this presentation.